-Program pulse is a weekly coordination between all projects in progress.
+Program pulse meetings is a weekly coordination between all projects in progress.

 The program pulse meeting is conducted by the program manager.
 Participants are project managers for the ongoing projects and the assignment manager.